Gasprinskiy/gammu-message-handler/Readme.md

 ## Usage Flow

 1. An SMS arrives at the GSM modem.
-2. Gammu SMSD writes the message into the database.
+2. Gammu SMSD writes the message into the database and runs script that makes http request to this service.
 3. The handler reads new messages from the DB.
 4. The message is forwarded to the configured Telegram chat.

----